drdesmond/home-price-predictor/backend/README.md

 # Backend (NestJS API)

 This service sits between the React client and the ML model.
 It validates requests, fetches price predictions, and persists the results to a local SQLite database for the history page.
+If the Flask API is unavailable it automatically falls back to the pretrained ONNX model in `backend/src/models`.

 ## Core flow